Outpatient Knee Replacement Surgery

 Outpatient Knee Replacement

-Total knee replacement is considered one of the most successful operations ever invented and is now performed over 600,000 times annually in the US.
-It can offer substantial pain relief and functional improvement for patients suffering from knee arthritis.
+Total knee replacement is considered one of the most successful operations ever invented and is performed over 600,000 times annually in the US.
+It offers substantial pain relief and functional improvement for patients suffering from knee arthritis.

 Recent advancements in the care for patients undergoing partial or total knee replacement have made it possible to shorten the length of stay post-surgery.
 And, for selected patients, safely offer knee replacement as an outpatient surgery.
-Outpatient knee replacement can provide significant benefits for the patient.
+Outpatient knee replacement provides significant benefits for the patient.
 By avoiding the hospital stay, the patient minimizes the hospital-acquired infection risk, mobilizes quickly in the familiarity of their own home, and typically sees dramatic cost savings.
-Learn more about Outpatient Knee Replacement through Dr. Melvin’s recent peer-reviewed article

 - Faster recovery